 In 1919 Valentine was back at work covering the Versailles Peace Conference for the Daily Mail.
 But after the war he increasingly turned to writing spy thriller novels, of the genre also inhabited by John Buchan, and inspired (he said), by his adventures as a correspondent – and on advice of Buchan himself.
 He left the Daily Mail in 1922.
 The first of his Clubfoot series, featuring the evil German master spy, Dr Adolph Grundt, appeared in 1918.
 Grundt is opposed – naturally – by a wholesome British hero, Desmond Okewood, and his secret service brother Francis.

 Alice did not stop work, but the nature of her work changed.
-In 1921 she appeared in her only film, but a significant one – J. Stuart Blackton‘s The Glorious Adventure, a revolutionary early colour feature film made using a process called Prizma-colour.
+In 1921 she appeared in J. Stuart Blackton‘s The Glorious Adventure, a revolutionary early colour feature film made using a process called Prizma-colour.
 Seen today, it is unusually easy to watch – beautifully costumed and well acted by an experienced cast, including by Alice Crawford in a supporting role.
 Increasingly, Alice and Valentine’s work and lives became intertwined.
 For twenty years Alice’s letters home to Australia, which were often released to the press, recounted her adventures on stage and with Valentine.

-Above: In 1921, weekly magazine, The Sketch heralded Alice’s role in “The Glorious Adventure” an early colour film, while in 1923 they portrayed Alice and Valentine at their comfortable home in Mayfair.
-Copyright held by The Illustrated London news, accessed via the British Library and the British Newspaper Archive project.
+Above: In 1921, weekly magazine, The Sketch heralded Alice’s role in “The Glorious Adventure” an early colour film, while in 1923 they portrayed Alice and Valentine, living like any middle class English couple, at their comfortable home in Mayfair.
+Copyright held by The Illustrated London News, accessed via the British Library and the British Newspaper Archive project.

 On the outbreak of war, Valentine joined the Secret Intelligence Service.
 Malcolm Muggeridge recalled that he was screened for service by Valentine during a visit to his London club.”Writers of thrillers tend to gravitate to the secret service” Muggeridge commented.
 Kim Philby also came across Valentine in his secret service role.
 But soon Alice and Valentine were sent back to the US to work for the British Embassy developing propaganda – the kind of messages intended to encourage the USA into supporting Britain.

-Left: Alice Crawford’s signature was quite distictive, as can be seen in this example.
+Above: Alice Crawford’s signature was quite distinctive, as can be seen in this example.
 Author’s collection c.1906

 Above: July 18, 1940.
-Rouses Point border crossing details for Alice Crawford Williams.
+Rouses Point border crossing details for Australian born Alice Crawford Williams.
 US National Archives via Ancestry

 - Alice’s younger sister Ruby Gertrude Crawford (born 1886) acted on stage in Australia before she married Albert Victor Leggo in 1916.
 Leggo, a manufacturer, property and mine owner like Crawford, was the brother of Henry Leggo, who operated a preserves and canned foods business that still operates in Australia today as Leggos.
 (The now US owned company suggests the name is Italian in its current advertising.
 In fact, Leggo is a Cornish name)